jelovirt/org.lwdita/README.md

 To build the DITA-OT Markdown plug-in from source:

-1. Install the DITA-OT distribution JAR file dependencies by running `gradle install` from your clone of the [DITA-OT repository](https://github.com/dita-ot/dita-ot).
-    The required dependencies are installed to a local Maven repository in your home directory under `.m2/repository/org/dita-ot/dost/`.
-2. Run the Gradle distribution task to generate the plug-in distribution package:
+1. Run the Gradle distribution task to generate the plug-in distribution package:

     ~~~~ {.sh}
     ./gradlew dist